 Since 2007, Django in June’s full-immersion offering—Django Camp—has held out an unparalleled opportunity for newcomers and very accomplished players alike.
 We aim to help you take both your understanding and your enjoyment of this music to the next level in two ways:

 Django Camp officially gets started at 7:30 on Tuesday evening, and wraps up Sunday morning.
-We do, however, welcome early arrivals starting Monday after noon.
-In 2018, for the first time, we will be also offering two day-long pre-camp workshops on Tuesday to help you get the most out of the days to come.
-Many of the artists on staff arrive early as well, and whether you opt in to the Tuesday special offerings or not the extra day provides a great opportunity to get settled and warmed up before things get busy.
+We do, however, welcome early arrivals starting Monday after noon and offer optional pre-camp workshops on Tuesday.
+Many of the artists on staff arrive early as well, and the extra day provides a great opportunity to get settled in and warmed up before things get busy.

 Wednesday through Saturday, the daytime schedule is built around our class offerings, with ample breaks for meals and jamming.
-Evening invariably involves more jamming, but may also include special offerings like a guitar show, a wine tasting with Patrus, a film with live music or the weekend concerts at Northampton’s historic Academy of Music theater.
+Evenings during the week are primarily devoted to jamming, but may also include whatever folks create for themselves: a guitar show, a pop-up performance, whatever.
+On Friday and Saturday evenings we host concerts at Northampton’s historic Academy of Music theater.
 Sunday morning is unstructured time for reflection on the week’s activities, good-byes, last-minute questions and maybe one final jam for the road.

 Our home base for all this activity are several dorms on the Smith College campus.
 That’s not only where we sleep, but where all the classes and jamming happen, so you’re never more than a few steps away from where the action is.
 Chances are you’re smack dab in the middle of it already.
 For those who opt in, meals are offered in one of the dining halls on campus, which provides easy access to good, affordable fare and yet another opportunity for informal time with fellow campers and the artists on staff.